saipraneeth-987/Library-Book-Recommendation-System/books/README.md

     	* [X] Display this information as table with appropriate headers.
 	* [X] Make the data sortable by the date column.
 	* [X] After the description of the page, add a button which upon clicking moves the entries whose checkbox are selected over to stage 2.
 	* [ ] New field on stage.
-Stages can be one of Initiated, Processing, Duplication, Cancelled, Approved, Under enquiry, Ordered, Received, Processed, Not available.
+Stages can be one of Initiated, Processing, Duplicate, Cancelled, Approved, Under enquiry, Ordered, Received, Processed, Not available.

 * Stage 2: Processing (Stage = Processing)
     - The librarian takes the newly recommended books and finds the correct